coinhelper/PHPCoinAddress/README.md

 PHPCoinAddress
 ==============

-Cryptocoin address creator for: Bitcoin, Namecoin, Litecoin, and PPCoin.
-Single file, static php object.
+PHPCoinAddress is a PHP object that creates public address/private key pairs for Bitcoin, Namecoin, Litecoin, PPCoin, Devcoin, and other cyrptocoins.

-Version 0.1.0
+Version 0.1.4

 Usage:
 ==============